jokleinn/msc-markdowns/dbd-ruleset.md

 > The item class bans allow killers to say "no toolboxes" or "no medkits,"
 > but the perk, offering, and survivor character bans are precise choices.
 Killers may say
 > "no Distortion," but they may not say "No exhaustion perks."
+**The killer may veto the survivors' ban; in doing so, they forfeit their own ban.**
 ###### List of item classes <a name="itemclasses"></a>
 * Flashlights
 * Toolboxes